iomedhealth/OMOPAnalyticsGuide/docs/data_analysis/performing_analysis.md

 ```

 - **Export Results**: You can export all results to structured formats like CSV for transparency, meta-analysis, or use in other programs.

-## Phase 6: Diagnostics and Validation

-Before and after your analysis, it is crucial to validate your cohort definitions.

-- **[`PhenotypeR`](https://ohdsi.github.io/PhenotypeR/)**: The [`PhenotypeR`](https://ohdsi.github.io/PhenotypeR/) package provides a comprehensive suite of diagnostics to evaluate the quality of your clinical phenotype definitions.
-This helps ensure that your study cohorts accurately represent the patient populations you intend to study.